 What are People Looking For?

-It’s also helpful to see what people are looking for.
+So we start with what people are looking for.
 Google AdWords is a great place to see what keywords (searchable terms) people are searching for.
-As far as our own skills, we need to spend enough time evaluating our own skills to discover what is truly searchable, then transferable in those searches.

 What are Your Skills?